What Punctuation Mark Should I Use? A Free Printable Punctuation Cheat Sheet

 To access the punctuation cheat sheet, simply click on the picture below and the document will load in a new window.

 If you want more in-depth information about each punctuation mark, take a look at our guide to the 14 most common punctuation marks.
 You may also be interested in this funny overview of why punctuation matters.
+For an updated version of this guide with a free printable booklet, see our guide to proofreading punctuation.

 If you like our free printable punctuation cheat sheet, please share it with others by selecting a social network site from the share bar below.